 Quick Start

 This guide shows you how to start Embucket and run your first query in under 5 minutes.
-You use Embucket’s single-binary architecture to reach your first “magic moment” quickly.
+You use Embucket’s single-binary architecture to start running queries.

 Read this guide to: